djmotley/CF-Buckhead-Analytics-Project/README.md

 For a long time, I struggled to find a clear starting point for my career.
 I wanted to commit to something I genuinely enjoyed doing, and that ultimately led me to business analytics.
 This project began as a personal litmus test to answer one honest question:
 **Do I actually enjoy the work that business analysts do?**

-Rather than guessing, I decided to replicate the kind of work real business analysts face on a day-to-day basis.
+Rather than guessing, I attempted to replicate the day-to-day work of a real business analyst.
 I chose a real-world business problem with real constraints and real ambiguity.
 The result was one of the most challenging and rewarding learning experiences I’ve had, which helped confirm that this is the career path I want to pursue.

 Beyond self-discovery, I wanted to find a way to give back to **CrossFit Buckhead**, a community that has given me so much since my move to Atlanta.
 Although the results were not as earth-shattering as I had initially hoped, the project generated meaningful insights and surfaced many thought-provoking questions.